 Spices used for maqluba which are cinnamon sticks, green cardamom, bay leaves, allspice, salt, black pepper, and turmeric

-Making maqluba is actually easy, but it requires several steps and pre-cooking and pre-seasoning the meat and vegetables before layering everything.
+Making maqluba is actually easy, but it requires several steps, pre-cooking all the elements, and a few important cooking notes.
+I suggest you read these instructions very carefully to make sure it comes out perfect.
 Typically, vegetables are fried before layering.
-However, I love roasting them because its healthier and easier, yet still yields a delicious result.
-Here's how it goes:
+However, I love roasting them because its lighter and easier, yet still yields a delicious result.
+Here’s how it goes:

 1. Prepare the eggplant and the potato by washing them, slicing them, drizzling with some oil and salt, then roasting them at 450F for 30 minutes.
 If you’re using cauliflower, roast it the same way.